 One of the most annoying concerns is facing digestive issues.
 Whether it’s dealing with an aching stomach or not being “regular” on a daily basis, everyone can experience digestive issues differently.
 Indeed, there are several forms of digestion complications, with varying reasons behind them.

 Our digestion, good or not so good, is dependent upon our gut health.
 The spectrum of digestive complications can range from constipation, bloating, diarrhea, to gas.
-When any one of these culprits arise, we know something about our health is out of sync.
+When any one of these culprits arises, we know something about our health is out of sync.

 While many digestive issues can be caused by non-food-related triggers — stress, hereditary factors, bacterial infections, and environmental causes — these triggers can usually be managed.